cyle/sigil-php/README.md

 # sigil-php

-`sigil.php` provides a class, SIGIL, to act as a client of the SIGIL database.
+`sigil.php` provides a class, SIGIL, to act as a client of [a SIGIL database](https://github.com/cyle/sigil/).

 ## Usage